On the computation of Gr\"obner bases for matrix-weighted homogeneous systems

-Further assume that either of the following conditions holds: \begin{enumerate} \item $\mathbf{W}$ is non-negative and size-bounded; \item $W_{1}$ is positive. \end{enumerate} Then the $\mathbf{W}$-Mgrevlex ordering is a monomial ordering (i.e., for any nontrivial monomial $m$, $1 <_{\WMgrevlex} m$). \end{proposition} \begin{proof} Clearly, the $\mathbf{W}$-Mgrevlex ordering is a total ordering and compatible with the graduation.
+Further assume that either of the following conditions holds: \begin{enumerate} \item $\mathbf{W}$ is non-negative and size-bounded; \item $W_{1}$ is positive. \end{enumerate} Then the $\mathbf{W}$-Mdrl ordering is a monomial ordering (i.e., for any nontrivial monomial $m$, $1 <_{\WMgrevlex} m$). \end{proposition} \begin{proof} Clearly, the $\mathbf{W}$-Mdrl ordering is a total ordering and compatible with the graduation.

 Now let $m$ be a nontrivial monomial with matrix-weighted degree $\mathbf{d}$, and assume that condition (1) holds.
 Since $\mathbf{W}$ is size-bounded, by Proposition~\ref{prop:size-bounded}, $\mathbf{d}$ is not zero.
 Furthermore, since $\mathbf{W}$ is non-negative, the non-zero coefficients of $\mathbf{d}$ are positive.
 In particular, $0 <_{\mathrm{lex}} \mathbf{d}$, and thus $1 <_{\WMgrevlex} m$.